dstackai/dstack/docs/reference/cli/run.md

 # dstack run

-This command runs a workflow within the current Git repo.
+This command runs a workflow defined in the current Git repo.

-It provisions the required compute resources, fetches the same version of code (as you have locally), pre-downloads the data the workflow depends on, and runs the workflow.
+The command provisions the required compute resources (in a configured cloud), fetches the same version of code (as you have locally), downloads the deps, and runs the workflow, saves artifacts, and tears down compute resources.

-If you run it in the attached mode, you'll see the output in real-time as your workflow is running.

 [//]: # (!!! info "NOTE:")
 [//]: # (    Make sure to use the CLI from within a Git repo directory.)